OlegDzhuraev/Modifiers/README.md

 ### Setup steps
 1. On startup window should appear with request to create **Unity Modifiers Settings**.
 Also you can manually create it by Right click context menu in the **Project Window** (or take it from the **Example** folder).
 2. Add some values into its **Supported Params** list.
 3. To use it from code with more comfort, you need to generate constants (all examples use generated constants, so, better to do it).
-It can be found in the Top Menu -> Tools -> Insane One Modifiers -> Common... -> **Generate constsants button**.
+It can be found in the **Top Menu -> Tools -> Insane One Modifiers -> Common... -> Generate constsants button**.
 It will generate the **ModType** static class with a list of constants, similar to your strings list in the Settings asset. *It is not necessary to generate it.*

-### Adding a new modifier types.
+### Adding a new modifier types
 Insert them to the **Supported Params** list of the **Unity Modifiers Settings** asset.
 Example values can be removed.

 Don't forget about constants generation, if you're planning to use them.